-The 12-volts DC chassis alternator supplies power to the automotive systems as well as charging energy to the auxiliary batteries while the motorhome's engine is running.
+The 12-volts DC chassis alternator supplies power to both the automotive systems as well as the auxiliary batteries while the motorhome's engine is running.
+The alternator compensates for electrical usage in the vehicle, the power drawn by lights, fans, and other 12-volt powered items, as well as charging of the automotive and auxiliary batteries.